gchumillas/schema-fixer/README.md

 # Schema-Fixer

-A small library to fix external data sources.
+A small library to fix external data sources with full TypeScript support.

 Working with external data sources is always a risk as they may be rendered in a wrong format and cause your application to crash.
 The main goal of this library is "to fix" those external data sources.